e0holl01/RunForTheRoses/README.md

 To run the program, download the project files/open in visual studio.
 If you  add a breakpoint at approx. line # 139 where it says return derby results to see the list of horses(per the streaming video). you can confirm and  look at the list of horses and continue the program.
-To confirm the file is written to text is correct and what is recalled correctly, the file HorseBet is in the bin/Debug folder.
+To confirm the file is written to text is correct and what is recalled correctly, the file HorseBet is in the bin Debug/Release folder.